At Westport Vets, we treat small furries such as hamsters, gerbils, rats, mice, guinea pigs, ferrets and chinchillas.

-Small furry species are often very good at hiding signs of pain or illness, but if you notice any behavioural changes or anything out of the ordinary, please contact us for advice or an appointment:
+Small furry species are often very good at hiding signs of pain or illness, so if you notice any behavioural changes or anything out of the ordinary, please contact us for advice or an appointment:

 As with all pets, it is important to do your research and ensure you are finding the right companion for you.
 You should always source your pets from reputable breeders.
 This ensures that your new friend has had the best start in life, having been cared for and well-handled.